Your Ultimate Tokyo, Osaka, Kyoto, Nara Itinerary

 The tickets get you in and out (with limited re-entrances).
 We showed up at the beginning and the arena was practically empty.
 We watched several bouts, each only lasting a few minutes or even seconds, then then went for lunch.

-When we came back after lunch it was a whole new atmosphere.
+After lunch it was a whole new atmosphere.
 The arena was packed.
-Most of the spectators sat in their boxed sections, many of them brought full meals.
+Most of the spectators sat in their boxed sections, many of them brought meals.
 Things started to get noisy.
-We had no idea what was going on, but you could feel the energy.
+We couldn’t understand the announcer but it’s easy enough to feel the energy in the arena and go along with it.

 The last bout clearly didn’t go as expected because at the end, many of the spectators started throwing their cushions on the ring.
 I have since read that this means the bout was either particularly entertaining or there was a huge upset in the win.
 Kind of like hockey and the octopus (look it up).